jakenester31/Context-menu/README.md

-Use releases instead of the main branch.
-The main branch is designed to showcase the code, not for use in websites
+<p>Use releases instead of the main branch.
+The main branch is designed to showcase the code, not for use in websites</p>
 <br>
 Settings: